naparuba/tanuki-www/content/pages/docs/guides/datacenters.md

 the gossip protocol as well as RPC forwarding will not work.
 If service discovery is to be used across datacenters, then the network must be able to route traffic between IP addresses across regions as well.
 Usually, this means that all datacenters must be connected using a VPN or other tunneling mechanism.
-Consul does not handle VPN, address rewriting, or NAT traversal for you.
+XXX does not handle VPN, address rewriting, or NAT traversal for you.